mspamelalea/BacteriaBiodiversity/README.md

 - belly button type
 - wash frequency

-You can find the functioning webpage here: https://mspamelalea.github.io/BacteriaBiodiversity/index.html
+You can find the webpage here: https://mspamelalea.github.io/BacteriaBiodiversity/index.html

 ## Screenshots from the Bacteria Portfolio